Frequently Asked Questions

 What is TMJ / TMD?

+The Temporomandibular Joint (TMJ) is the joint connecting the lower jawbone (mandible) and the skull.
+It’s a sliding hinge joint immediately in front of the ear.
 TMD refers to a Disorder or Dysfunction of the joint.
 TMD covers jaw pain and associated headache, jaw stiffness, clicking, locking, or difficulty with biting, chewing, talking, yawning, facial expression, etc.

 What caused my jaw pain / TMD?